Jim: 38 year old Medical Device Sales Executive

 iThrive Life Planning Process™

-Vision: Retire – Jim (65) Anne (66); Fund college for all 3 children; buy a vacation home; protect their family should something happen to them.
+Vision: Retire (Jim at age 65 & Anne at age 66); Fund 4 years of college for all 3 children; Buy a vacation home; Protect their family should something happen to them.

-Awareness: Our analysis revealed they were below the confidence zone with a 51% probability of achieving their Vision.
+Awareness: Our analysis revealed they were below the Confidence Zone with a 45% probability of success of achieving their Vision.

-Plan: In a live planning session we made adjustments to increase their confidence score to 83%.
+Plan: In a live planning session, we demonstrated opportunities to increase their planning score to put them in the Confidence Zone with a planning score of 92%.

-Implement: Thrive Implemented their plan every step of the way.
+Implement: Thrive Implemented their plan (savings, investments, insurance, estate plan, tax management) every step of the way.

 Monitor: Thrive continues to annually confirm their Vision, test their plan, and hold them accountable so they stay on path.

-Investments: Created an investment strategy consistent with their plan and implemented across all of their accounts.
-Aggregated their account reporting so they can maintain a cohesive household investment strategy and track performance in one place.
+Investments: Created an investment strategy consistent with their financial plan and implemented it across all their accounts.
+Linked all accounts to report into their online portal to enable them to monitor their overall investment portfolio and track performance in one place.

-Taxes: Introduced a qualified accountant and saved over $8k/year in taxes by maxing out qualified plans and contributing towards college savings plans.
+Taxes: Introduced them to a qualified accountant and saved thousands per year in taxes by maxing out their retirement plans and contributing towards college savings plans.
+Backdoor Roth IRA strategy also ensured they would never have to pay taxes on any growth or distributions made from those accounts in retirement.